 Interestingly, some characters in the game hint at a second Wukong.
 For example, a low-level demon boss says, “Hmm…another monkey?” upon meeting Wukong.
 Later, an earth god sees him and proclaims, “Similar!”, thus alluding to the other Monkey.
-This mystery comes to a head at the end of the trailer when Wukong goes to strike another character and his weapon is blocked by a staff with little effort.
-The camera pans upwards along the shaft, passed glowing Chinese characters for the “‘As-you-Wish’ Golden-Banded Cudgel” (Ruyi jingu bang, 如意金箍棒), revealing the Great Sage Equaling Heaven in his golden armor.
+This mystery comes to a head at the end of the trailer when Wukong goes to strike another character, and his weapon is blocked by a staff with little effort.
+The camera pans upwards along the shaft, passed glowing Chinese characters for the “‘As-you-will’ Gold-Banded Cudgel” (Ruyi jingu bang, 如意金箍棒), revealing the Great Sage Equaling Heaven in his golden armor.
 This implies the “real” Sun Wukong has arrived and the gamer has been playing as a “fake” Monkey the entire time.
 But who is this figure?

 I suggest this fake Monkey is the Six-Eared Macaque.
 As noted above, this impostor wishes to win all the glory by completing the quest on his own.
 His exact words read:

 I struck the Tang Monk [with my staff] and I took the luggage not because I didn’t want to go to the West, nor because I loved to live in this place [Flower-Fruit Mountain].
 I’m studying the rescript at the moment precisely because I want to go to the West all by myself to ask Buddha for the scriptures.
 When I deliver them to the Land of the East, it will be my success and no one else’s.
 Those people of the South Jambudvipa Continent will honor me then as their patriarch and my fame will last for all posterity (Wu & Yu, 2012, vol. 3, p.
 115).